chandradippatil/chandradippatil/README.md

 📅 *Aug 2024 – May 2025*

 **Project 1: Insurance Analytics**
-- Built Power BI dashboards to track KPIs like cross-sell, new business & renewals
+- Built Power BI dashboards to track KPIs like cross-sell, new business & renewals.
-- Reduced data retrieval time by 50% and improved collection rates by 25%
+- Reduced data retrieval time by 50% and improved collection rates by 25%.

 **Project 2: Bank Loan Analysis**
-- Analyzed 80K+ customer records to uncover default patterns
+- Analyzed 80K+ customer records to uncover default patterns.
-- Enhanced risk profiling efficiency by 30% using Power BI dashboards
+- Enhanced risk profiling efficiency by 30% using Power BI dashboards.

 ---